 We know that students who work third shift and who maintain a high GPA have several factors in common.
 Review the following tips for Metropolitan College to learn how you can ensure your success in the MC program.
 Feel free to contact a MC Student Development Counselor if you have any questions or need additional guidance in planning.

 Limit First Semester Enrollment To 9 Credit Hours

 - UofL students should register for 9 credit hours or less and the 1 credit hour orientation course.
-JCTC students should register for 9 credit hours, of which 3 of these credit hours should be your orientation course (FYE 105).
+JCTC students should register for no more than 3 classes: FYE105 and 2 proficiency areas (i.e. math and English).
 Both UofL and JCTC offer Metropolitan College cohort orientation courses taught by MC staff to provide additional support and guidance for the first term.

 - Effective course planning can reduce the chance of receiving an ineligible grade or withdrawing from a course.
 A majority of MC students who do not re-enroll in school the following semester have earned an ineligible grade or withdrew from a course.

 Be Prepared and Have a Plan

 - Making a schedule is very important for students starting out in the program.
 Students should be sure to plan adequate time for school, work, and sleep.
 By creating a realistic schedule and sticking to it, students can stay on track to meet their goals.
 Students who plan effectively when utilizing the Student Transition Program scheduling tool have better academic success rates.
 If you have questions about your schedule, please contact a Student Development Counselor for assistance.